GLOBAL MARKETS-Wall Street sell-off accelerates after brief respite | Headlines

 - United States

 Europe's morning was also rough.
-The STOXX 600 share index was down 2.3%, with the euro and the pound , hammered over the last week by UK debt concerns, remaking only partial ground, last up 0.1% and 0.7%, respectively.
+The STOXX 600 share index was down 1.67%, even as the euro and the pound , hammered over the last week by UK debt concerns, remade some ground, last up 0.5% and 1.5%, respectively.
 China currency intervention talk was gathering momentum too while Europe's government bond markets were braced for the highest German inflation reading since the 1950s.

 Gilt selling had also resumed a day after the Bank of England had dramatically intervened to try and quell the storm surrounding the UK government's new spending plans.
 "The market wouldn't mind some stability, it has become a little bit unpredictable," said Barings Investment Institute's Chief European strategist, Agnes Belaisch.